MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ...
 ```

-You can retrieve the same information from a remote computer by using the **ComputerName**
+You can retrieve the same information from a remote computer using the **ComputerName** parameter,
-parameter, specifying a computer name or IP address:
+specifying a computer name or IP address:

 ```powershell
 Get-CimClass -Namespace root/CIMV2 -ComputerName 192.168.1.29